Coyle Browne Law

 What can I expect if I contact Coyle Browne Law?

-Our employment and civil rights lawyers pride themselves on good communication, honesty, and aggressive advocacy.
+Our employment lawyers pride themselves on good communication, honesty, and aggressive advocacy.
 From the moment you contact our law firm, our goal is for you to feel like you are being listened to.
 If a lawyer is not immediately available, one of our attorneys will review your situation as soon as possible.
-Consultations with our employment and civil rights team are free; if we can help you, we do not charge up-front costs or fees.
+Consultations with our employment team are free; if we can help you, we do not charge up-front costs or fees.
 If we cannot take your case, we do our best to provide you with a resource that may help you with your situation.
 While we cannot help every potential client who contacts our law firm, we try our best to ensure that you have a resource or advice to help you move forward.
 Above all, we try to provide you with fast and honest feedback about your situation.

 What information does Coyle Browne Law need to evaluate my case?